-The objective of Phase Two of the implementation of the Cultural Heritage Landscape Strategy is to build on the findings of the first phase and complete cultural heritage landscape assessments for recommended properties from Phase One.
-The draft Cultural Heritage Evaluation Report for Erchless Estate has been prepared by Heritage Planning staff.
+The objective of Phase Two of the Cultural Heritage Landscape Strategy is to build on the findings of Phase One, and to complete cultural heritage landscape assessments for those properties for which further investigation was recommended.
+The draft Cultural Heritage Evaluation Report for Gairloch Gardens has been prepared by Heritage Planning staff.